 The Hornet is one light tent.
 It packs up crazy small and is something that can be thrown in your pack and hardly noticed.
 Setup is very easy and there is plenty of room for one person plus gear.
 Like many ultralight tents, it’s really tight for two people as noted below.

-This tent performed flawlessly in the wind test with the poles maintaining the tent’s shape well.
+This Nemo Hornet 2p review demonstrated how this tent performed flawlessly in the wind.
+The poles maintain the tent’s shape well and show no signs of excess bending.
 It also performed well in the rain and was bone dry after 12 straight hours of steady rain.
-The above photo was taken after the rain and shows the minimal affects the rain had on the Hornet.
+The above photo was taken after the rain and shows the minimal affects the rain had on the Nemo Hornet 2p.
 The outer layer of silicone does an excellent job of keeping moisture from soaking into the fabric, keeping sagging to a minimum.

 Another cool feature is the light-diffusing pocket.
 Stick your headlamp in the pocket and it helps disperse the light throughout the tent.